-We collect or access information from you and about you when you use the Site, including:
+We may collect or access information from you and about you when you use the Site, including:

-Information from Other Sources: The information we collect may be combined with information from outside records (e.g., demographic information, additional contact information) that we have acquired in accordance with the law.
+Information from Other Sources: The information we collect may be combined with information from outside records (e.g., demographic information, additional contact information) that we have acquired in accordance with the law and regulation.